vishalcloudyuga/dcos-docs/1.9/usage/pods/pods-cli.md

 dcos marathon pod update <pod-id> < <new-pod-definition>.json
 ```

 If the pod is currently deploying, you will not be able to update the pod.
-To remove the pod anyway, run the command with the `--force` flag.
+To update the pod anyway, run the command with the `--force` flag.